Lisette Espín-Noboa has been a PostDoc at the Complexity Science Hub since January 2022.

-Before joining the Hub, Lisette did her PhD and was a research assistant at the Computational Social Science department at GESIS.
+Before joining CSH, Lisette did her PhD and was a research assistant at the Computational Social Science department at GESIS Leibniz Institute for the Social Sciences.
 For her doctoral thesis, she investigated the effects of network structure on ranking, network inference, and human navigation.

 A. Ferrara, L. Espin-Noboa, F. Karimi, C. Wagner